chryzsh/DarthSidious/general/password-cracking.md

 Hashcat can be used to crack all kinds of hashes with GPU.
 In our case the most relevant things to crack is NTLM hashes, Kerberos tickets and other things you could potentially stumble upon like Keepass databases.
 The goal is naturally to crack as many as possible as fast as possible, while being smug about all the shitty passwords you'll see.
 I highly recommend a good GPU, you'll crack faster and have more fun.
 Even with my not ideal GTX 1060 3GB I'm still cracking NTLM's like it was nothing.

 The most basic hashcat attacks are dictionary based.
 That means a hash is computed for each entry in the dictionary and compared to the hash you want to crack.
-The hashcat syntax is very easy to understand, but you need to know the different "modes" hashcat uses and those can be found here:.
+The hashcat syntax is very easy to understand, but you need to know the different "modes" hashcat uses and those can be found in the useful links section above.
 For fast lookup I have added the most commonly seen ones in AD environments below

 | Mode | Hash | Description |
 | :--- | :--- | :--- |